devenigmacodes/nistula-technical-assessment/thinking.md

 **The AI sends this now:**

-> Hi [Guest name], I'm so sorry — no hot water at 3am is genuinely awful, especially with guests arriving.
-I'm escalating this to our caretaker right now and someone will be in touch within the next 15 minutes.
-We will make this right.
-If you don't hear from us by 3:20am, please call [caretaker number] directly.
+>Hello [Guest name], I am truly sorry that there is no hot water at 3am – that’s just terrible, especially when we have guests arriving.
+We’ll be contacting our caretaker immediately and somebody will contact you within the next 15 minutes.
+This situation will definitely be sorted out.
+If you do not hear back from us by 3:20am, please contact [caretaker number].

 **Why this wording:**
-The first sentence validates the feeling without being sycophantic.
-Guests in distress need to know they've been *heard* before they'll trust any practical information.
-The second sentence gives a concrete action (caretaker contact) and a concrete time commitment (15 minutes), which converts a vague "we'll help" into something the guest can hold us to.
-Mentioning the direct number signals we're not hiding behind a bot — there's a human accountable for follow-through.
+The first line acknowledges the emotion felt by the guest without resorting to sucking up to the guest.
+For guests who feel bad, they have to be shown that we've heard what they've said before anything useful can be conveyed.
+The second line provides both an action item (contacting a caretaker) and a clear time frame (15 minutes).
+The line mentions a number because we are not behind a bot anymore; there is someone who will be held accountable.

-The refund question is not addressed yet, deliberately.
-Committing to a refund at 3am without a human decision-maker is dangerous; deferring it while solving the actual problem is the right order.
+The issue of the refund has been put off deliberately.
+It would be very risky to commit to a refund in the middle of the night without human involvement.

 ---